Skip to main content

 Plan product work, epics, sprints, and ownershipYesNo

-Give managers and teammates human-readable visibilityYesNo
+Give managers and teammates high-level project visibilityYesPartial

-Move executable task context between AI agentsNoYes
+Move executable task context between people, roles, and AI agentsNoYes

-Preserve structured payloads, lifecycle states, artifacts, and close results for agent-to-agent handoffNoYes
+Preserve structured payloads, lifecycle states, artifacts, blockers, review notes, approval events, and close resultsPartialYes

 Where does the 24 hours per month context-transfer estimate come from?